Housing Choice and Project-Based

 How does the Housing Choice Voucher Program work?

-Qualified applicants are issued a Section 8 Voucher that allows them to rent from any private landlord who agrees to work with the DHS.
+Qualified applicants are issued a Housingg Choice Voucher that allows them to rent from any private landlord who agrees to work with the local Public Housing Authority(PHA).
 The Voucher is portable nationwide.
 The tenant's portion of the rent is paid directly to the property owner or manager.

-The tenant's portion of the rent is based on a "payment standard" for the bedroom size of his/her voucher.
-The Department's portion of the rent is the payment standard minus 30% of the tenant's adjusted monthly income.
-The tenant is responsible for the amount of the rent not paid by the DHS.
+The tenant's portion of the rent is based on a "payment standard" for the bedroom size of their voucher.
+The Department's portion of the rent is the payment standard minus 30%-40% of the tenant's adjusted monthly income.
+The tenant is responsible for the amount of the rent not paid by the PHA.

 After the first year, the property owner can raise the rent with 60 days written notice to the tenant and the DHS.

-More detailed information about the Section 8 program is available from the HUD website.
+More detailed information about the Housing Choice Voucher program is available from the HUD website.

 How to apply for the Housing Choice Voucher program: